Emma-2016/Bioinformatic-Algorithm/README.md

 Bioinformatcis algorithm class on coursera

-Daily practices are python exercises list on http://rosalind.info/problems/list-view/
+Rosalind practices are python exercises for bioinformatics list on http://rosalind.info/problems/list-view/